 Experience: An experienced entrepreneur is more mobile than the new entrant.
 He has better perception or opportunities, greater access to sources of information and better analytical tools to judge the efficacy of an enterprise at a distant place.
 He better understands the problem of alienation, regional barriers, etc., at a new place.
 The experience may be technical, business, industry or any other.
 The most mobile entrepreneur is one who is familiar with working of industry as he has acquired risk-taking attitude, knowledge of markets, rapport with Government officials, etc. The individual with business experience is less mobile as he is less prone to assume risks elsewhere.
-The entrepreneur with technical experience is likely to make a start at a place where he obtained practical experience or at his usual place of living.
+The entrepreneur with technical experience or at his usual place of living.